-This Sunday, December 11, marks the third week of Advent.
-For much of the Church’s history, it’s had a special name: “Gaudete” Sunday.
+What is special about the third Sunday of Advent?
+For much of the Church’s history, this Sunday had a special name: “Gaudete” Sunday.
 The traditions surrounding this Sunday go back as far as the 4th or 5th century, as does the Season of Advent itself.
 Advent, our preparation for Christmas, was originally a 40-day penitential season, like Lent.
 In fact, since it used to begin on November 12th, it was called “St. Martin’s Lent.”
 “Gaudete Sunday” was the Advent counterpart to “Laetare Sunday,” which marked the mid-point in Lent.

 On Gaudete Sunday, the season of Advent shifts its focus.
 For the first two weeks of Advent, the focus can be summed up in the phrase, “The Lord is coming.”
 But beginning with Gaudete Sunday, the summary might be, “The Lord is near.”
 This shift is marked by a lighter mood, and a heightened sense of joyous anticipation.